Aditya-negi7/Drum-Kit/README.md

 # Drum-Kit
-This is a simple frontend project which is built while learning full-stack web development
+<h2>This is a simple frontend project which is built while learning full-stack web development</h2>
 ![Screenshot](Screenshot.jpg)